MicrosoftDocs/visualstudio-docs/docs/ide/how-to-view-and-edit-code-by-using-peek-definition-alt-plus-f12.md

 1. You can close the definition window by choosing the **Esc** key or the **Close** button on the definition window tab.

-### Opening a Peek Definition window from within a Peek Definition window
+### Open a Peek Definition window from within a Peek Definition window

 If you already have a **Peek Definition** window open, you can call **Peek Definition** again on the code in that window.
 Another definition window opens.
 A set of breadcrumb dots appears next to the definition window tab, which you can use to navigate between definition windows.
 The tooltip on each dot shows the file name and path of the definition file that the dot represents.